raspberrypilearning/the-big-minecraft-piano/worksheet.md

 		relative_position = player_x - new_x ## find the position on the piano
 	```

 1. Now you can make a list of the notes to be played.
 Starting from Middle C, the white notes have midi values of 60, 62, 64, 65, 67, 68 and 71.
 The black notes are the midi values in between the white notes.
+You can place a 0 into the `black_notes` as there are only

 	```python
 		white_notes = [60, 62, 64, 65, 67, 69, 71]